airportyh/hs_todo/README.md

 CLI Todo List
 =============

 I wrote this program to learn Haskell.
+[You can too!](http://learnyouahaskell.com/).
 It's a simple todo list program.

 ## Usage